 Douglas Newby is Best Qualified to Represent You as a Buyer's Agent

 Douglas Newby best understands Architecturally Significant properties.
 He has previously sold the Crespi Estate and previously listed the Crespi Hicks Estate home.
 Douglas Newby has the experience and instinct to recognize the potential value and possible opportunistic price the buyer may be able to purchase a significant estate property.
-If you are interested in a proper estate home on up to 25 acres, contact Realtor Douglas Newby.
-He knows the positive and negative influences that could affect the final sales price and understands the nuances of a transaction that could benefit the buyer.
-No one understands how to help a buyer acquire a significant home at an attractive price as well as Douglas Newby.
+Contact Douglas Newby to represent you as a buyer’s agent.

 An Estate Home that Exemplifies Architecturally Significant